 • A dusting of Ground Cinnamon

-• 1 packet or 1 tsp. of Sweetener (I used Coconut Sugar)
+• 1 tsp. of Coconut OR Brown Sugar*

 • ¼ tsp. of Ground Cinnamon